Click here for information regarding Covid-19 and Online Consultations

 The typical liposuction patient can go back to work in a week’s time, while wearing the compression garment for the first 4 to 6 weeks.
 Strenuous exercise can usually be resumed in 6 weeks.
 The final results can be seen at about 6 months time, at which time the swelling has dissipated.

-Patients with a higher body mass index have been found to have a significantly increased risk for developing postoperative seromas as have smokers.
-Ultrasound-assisted liposuction has also been associated with a slightly increased risk of seroma formation.
-Dr. Hughes does NOT use ultrasound-assisted liposuction.
-A well-fitting compression garment must be worn 24 hours a day 7 days a week for 4 to 6 weeks following surgery.
+Patients with a higher body mass index have been found to have a significantly increased risk for developing postoperative fluid collections (seromas) as have smokers.
+Dr. Hughes will ask patients to achieve a reasonable BMI prior to surgery and to abstain from smoking for approximately 1 month.
+A well-fitting compression garment must be worn 24 hours a day 7 days a week for 4 to 6 weeks following surgery to reduce the risk for fluid collection development.

 Burns have also been associated with ultrasound-assisted liposuction, as the ultrasound cannula can become very hot, and prolonged contact with the skin may result in skin damage.
 This has also been well reported with laserlipo, SmartLipo, vaserlipo, and others.
 Dr. Hughes does NOT use these types of liposuction.